Sailing at the 2012 Summer Olympics – Elliott 6m: Course areas and course configurations

-For the Elliott 6m the majority of racing took place on course area Nothe, however some racing also occurred in the Portland race area.
+For the Elliott 6m the majority of racing took place on course area Nothe, however some racing also occurred in the Portland area.
 The location (50° 36.18’ N 02° 25.98’ W) points to the center of the Nothe course area.
 The target time for the course was 18 minutes.
 All races were conducted on windward/leeward course configurations of 2 laps.